pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 4. Give a cost break to areas slightly further away, if the warped overlap is not parallel with the image edges, to ensure fair competition
 5. Put the absolute value of the *difference* of the overlapping images in place

-A convenience function `generate_costs` is provided in the Appendix (:ref:`cost-arr-func`) which accomplishes the above.
+A convenience function ``generate_costs`` is provided in the Appendix which accomplishes the above.

 .. code-block:: python